jpalbert/webcam-settings-dialog-windows/README.md

 ![Dialog](readme/dialog.png)

-This is a small script I made to launch the Logitech webcam settings dialog from Windows (the same dialog from StreamLabs).
-The Logitech G HUB application doesn't have all the same settings as this dialog window.
-If you want to adjust more precisely your Logitech webcam when you use it for Zoom, Facebook or anything else, this is the script you need.
+This is a small script I made to launch the webcam settings dialog directly from Windows (the same dialog as StreamLabs).
+In my case, the Logitech G HUB application doesn't have all the same settings as this dialog window, that's why it is useful.
+If you want to adjust more precisely your webcam when you use it for Zoom, Facebook or anything else, this is the script you need.

 This is nowhere near perfect, I made this in 15 minutes.
 If you can make it better, please do!
 The files are heavy because of the ffmpeg executable needed to list the devices.